 Dates: Majority of material found within 1815 - 1858; 1806 - 1910

-Scope and Content note This collection includes the single copy of a typed manuscript written by Albert J. Wahl, as his dissertation for the Degree of Doctor of Education at the Teachers College at Temple University.
+Overview This typed manuscript, entitled "The Congregational or Progressive Friends in the Pre-Civil War Reform Movement," was written by Albert J. Wahl as his dissertation for the Degree of Doctor of Education at the Teachers College at Temple University.

 Abstract This collection includes letters from Thomas Wetherald written to his family while he traveled in the ministry.
 Some of his letters concern Elias Hicks and the Hicksite controversy.
 Also included is a sermon of Thomas Wetherald.

 Abstract These writings, apparently a draft in answer to Evan Lewis's defense of Hicks, elucidate Willis's beliefs and his account of the Separation, including his being part of the committee that presented the complaint against Hicks which culminated in the disownment of Hicks in 1829 by the Orthodox faction.
 Willis defends the importance of the Bible, the divinity of Jesus, and the authority of the Church.
 Includes a draft of a letter to Josiah Forster (1848) in which Willis refers to the Wilburite...